Jon Tuck

 Jonathan Cruz Tuck (born August 28, 1984) is a Chamorro professional mixed martial artist.
-Tuck is the first Chamorro native from Guam to be signed by the Ultimate Fighting Championship, and competes at the Lightweight division.
+He is the first Chamorro native from Guam to be signed by the Ultimate Fighting Championship, and competes at the Lightweight division.
 His official nickname is the "Super Saiyan", taken from the Japanese manga series Dragon Ball.

 Background

 Tuck grew up with a love of martial arts, which he attributes to being from the culture of warriors, the Chamorros.
 Tuck began training in Brazilian jiu-jitsu and MMA with his cousin, about six years before coming to the UFC.
 Tuck attended college at the University of Guam and was studying physical education before putting his education on hold because of his career in fighting.
 However, he does plan on finishing his college education in the near future.
 Before becoming a professional MMA fighter, Tuck also worked as a power plant operator.

 Mixed martial arts career

 Early career

 Tuck made his professional debut in 2007, earning his first win over Joe Nauta via rear-naked choke early in the first round.
 His second fight was against John Salas, winning via TKO (doctor stoppage).

 On November 17, 2007, Tuck made his debut in Pacific Xtreme Combat against Giovanni Sablan.
 He shows his grappling skills by defeating Sablan via rear-naked choke.
 After a year layoff he returned to fighting.
 He defeated Thomas Calvo via Rear-Naked-Choke in the first round.

 On November 21, 2009, he made his debut in Gorilla Warfare, in a Superfight against his toughest opponent yet, URCC Welterweight Champion, Martial Combat Champion, ONE FC Lightweight Champion Eduard Folayang.
 He defeated Folayang via KO in just eight seconds.